Super Mario Galaxy/Unused Models

 A large...
 Piranha Plant.
 It has only a few animations and no shading.

 A large octopus creature with six tubey tentacles.
 The name indicates it is related to OtaKing, better known as King Kaliente, as well as OtaRock, the large, gray enemies that look similar.
+The "Jack" part of the filename may be a reference to playing cards, which include Jacks and Kings.
 Strangely, it only has animations for waiting and being picked up.
 He is very shiny.

 Picture of the fully-assembled model.